 Before & After Photos of a Load Bearing Wall Removal

 Thanks for hanging with us.
 This project is a constant work in progress so feel free to follow along.
 We will post on social media when the final room releases with paint, floors, the I-beam wrapped, furniture in place, etc. Go HERE to see the 1st rooms we completed exactly 1 year ago.
 If you are on Instagram or Facebook we share a lot of the Behind the Scenes in stories.
-IG has saved stories with How to Lay Your Own Floors and Tips and Tricks, follow along here.
+Since this is a DIY, cash remodel, it's slow going but check out my Insta to see what we are up to next.